bradleyfalzon/apicompat/README.md

 `abicheck` is currently under heavy development and refactoring.
 This initial version was a proof of concept and shortcuts were taken.
 The current tasks are focused on (but not limited to):

-- ~~Code clean up, such as removing custom types and making it library friendly~~
 - Add type checking to analyse inferred types
 - Choosing of import paths as the first argument, similar to other tools (no argument means just current directory, else support `./...` and specifying)